Suhanshu123/ItemHelper/README.md

 # ItemHelper

 ItemHelper is a Android Mobile Application which stores household chores in SQL Table.
-It has been developed mainly to help Bachelors as now they don't have to use paper and pen to write what they have bought and what their room-partners have .It also estimates the total costs.
+It has been developed mainly to help Bachelors as now they don't have to use paper and pen to write what they have bought and what their room-partners have .It also estimates the total costs and to delete any data just swipe the respective entry either in the left or right direction.

 ## Splash Screen
 ![b](https://user-images.githubusercontent.com/25812257/37309933-75e88148-2668-11e8-804d-765c0aa8cfe9.PNG)